-Hanna Wilmes studied Educational Sciences (BA, University of Cologne) and Ageing Societies (MA, TU Dortmund University) and worked as a student/research assistant in various projects in the field of ageing research.
-Her main research interests are age and gender studies, queer ageing, bi+sexuality, material gerontology and new materialisms.
+Hanna Wilmes studied Educational Science (BA, University of Cologne) and Ageing Societies (MA, TU Dortmund University) and worked as a student/research assistant in various projects in the field of ageing research.
+Her main research interests are ageing research, gender studies, queer ageing, bi+sexuality, material gerontology and new materialisms.

 Contact: hanna.wilmes@tu-dortmund.de